asthanaritesh/AlgoJava/README.md

 # AlgoJava
-This Repo contains various algorithms coded in Java
+This Repo contains simple algorithms coded in Java